S. Davies has over 25 years of experience volunteering and working in the non-profit sector.

-If you’re involved with a charitable organization striving to make the world a better place, you probably feel compelled to ask your friends and family to support that charity too.
+If you’re involved with a charitable organization striving to make the world a better place, you might feel compelled to ask your friends and family to support the charity as well.
 It's only natural to share your passion with the most important people in your life: your friends and loved ones.

 Talking effusively about how much you believe in something isn’t always enough to move people to take action.
 But a well-written, personal letter describing your connection to a charity can help bring the people close to you closer to your favorite cause.

 Here are some tips for how to write a fundraising letter for your next pledge drive, charity run, or special event.

 Things to Remember When You Write Asking for Donations

 Be upfront about your motives.
 Why are you asking for money?
 What will the money be used for?
 How will it make a difference?
 These questions present a wonderful opportunity to tell your friends a story about what the organization means to you.
 Did the charity help you during a time of need?
 Do you have a family member who relies on a service provided by the charity?
 What issues does the charity fight for and how does that fit in with your own values and ethics?